rapidsai/cugraph/CONTRIBUTING.md

 **Hardware**

-* You need to have accesses to an NVIDAI GPU that is Pascal or later.
+* You need to have accesses to an NVIDIA GPU that is Pascal or later.

 **IDEs**